 How to Take Your Pair Programming Skills to the Next Level

-The research is in – pair programming is awesome.
-At the cost of about a 15% increase in development time, pairing produces code with fewer errors, and even makes us happier at work.
+The research is in- pair programming is awesome.
+The benefits of pair programming are proven: at the cost of about a 15% increase in development time, pairing produces code with fewer errors, and even makes us happier at work.
+Not sure it’s for you or if you’re maximizing the benefits?
 I’m here to help you take your pair programming skills to the next level.

 Developing pair programming skills means handling the learning curve

-Why the divide?
-It’s easy to hand-wave away by muttering something something soft skills and leave it at that – which is exactly why I dislike the term “soft skills.”
+It’s easy to hand-wave away learning to pair by muttering something something soft skills and leave it at that.
+This is exactly why I dislike the term “soft skills.”
 It’s too often used in a nebulous way to indicate something that’s the opposite of hard, aka technical, skills.

 In reality, the two are highly complementary skill sets.
 It’s hard to collaborate with someone without learning from them, which is a really effective way to ramp up your technical skills.
 Done right, it becomes a positive feedback loop where the development of soft skills reinforces the development of technical skills and vice versa.